 As I write this piece, I think of courage and determination.
-Of stories I heard as a child about courageous women, who chose to challenge the status quo despite the risks.
+I think of stories I heard as a child about courageous women, who challenged the status quo, despite the risks.

 I think of the kind of courage that saw my mother uproot us as young children from the elusive comfort of the city to plant us deep into the reality of a rural life.
 Dissatisfied with inequality in employment opportunities and advancement, she was determined to become her own boss.
 And so, armed with a nanny and a gun, she eased into her new role.

-I can’t claim to have near as much the courage as my mother possessed.
-But I’m always determined in my small way to challenge gender stereotypes, biases and assumptions that still persist even today.
-So, as we celebrate women’s achievements the world over, I think of how far we’ve come and still to go.
+I can’t claim to have nearly as much courage as my mother possessed.
+But I’m always determined in my small way to challenge gender stereotypes, biases and assumptions that still persist, even today.
+As we celebrate women’s achievements the world over, I think of how far we’ve come and still to go.

 Happy International Women’s Day, in advance!